swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

 ### Initializing Distributed Actors

 At runtime, a *local* `distributed actor` is effectively the same as a local-only `actor`.
-The allocated `actor` instance is a normal `actor`, however its initialization is a little special, because it must interact with its associated actor system to make itself available for remote calls.
+The allocated `actor` instance is a normal `actor`.
+However, its initialization is a little special, because it must interact with its associated actor system to make itself available for remote calls.

 We will focus on non-delegating initializers, as they are the ones where distributed actors cause additional things to happen.